Nest Box Basics

 It is very, very important to monitor the progress of each of your bluebird nest boxes.
 Why is this important?

 1. You need to know what kind of bird may be nesting or trying to nest in your box.
 Is it a bluebird?
 A tree Swallow?
 A House Sparrow?
 By looking at the nest type, you can tell the type of bird that is using the box.
 If it is a house sparrow nest, you need to take action to remove them from the box.
-For strategies for controlling house sparrows, see the Problem Solving section.
+For strategies for controlling house sparrows, see the Problem Solving page.

 2. If there are problems with the bluebird box, you need to know what they are so you can solve them.
 For instance, you can check for blowfly or ant infestations.
 Also, you can tell if sparrows have attacked the nest.
 The only way to know these things is by checking your nest box regularly.